-She was preceded in death by her parents and five brothers and two sisters.
+She was preceded in death by her parents, five brothers and two sisters, and her husband, Johnny.

 A private graveside service will be held Tuesday, December 29.
 A celebration of life will be held at a later date.
 Memorial donations may be made to Garfield County Museum, the Pomeroy Senior Center or a charity of your choice.

 Loving husband, son, brother, uncle, and friend, Derek Steven Anderson, passed away Tuesday, December 15, 2020, in Pomeroy.